adorsys/didcomm-mediator-rs/docs/arc42.md

 #### Top-Level Architecture

-At the core is the **Generic Server**, responsible for hosting the overall application and enabling the plugin system.
+At the core is the *Mediator Server**, responsible for hosting the overall application and enabling the plugin system.
 The main components are:

 1. **Dispatcher**: Routes incoming requests to the appropriate web plugin.
 2. **Web Plugin Layer**: Hosts modular implementations for endpoint-specific logic (e.g., DID endpoint generation, out-of-band messaging).